Canardoux/taudio-doc/tau/fs2taudio.md

 Please fill your [Taudio](https://taudio.canardoux.xyz/) issues there.
 ## That's it !

-Hopefully, your App continue to work as before.
+Hopefully, your App continues to work as before.